How to win your marketing simulation

 Louis Havriliuc // 16.05.2017

 So you’ve enrolled onto your first marketing course and you’re already dreaming about the day when your clever but still kind of cliché marketing project will turn heads for your favorite brand.
 Until that happens you realize that you have to go through this ‘simulation’ thing in school.
-Whether you’re competing in a strategic marketing simulation (like Markstrat for example), a product marketing simulation (check out Cesim Simbrand) or simply a general business simulation game with a marketing dimension some of the tactics exposed here should work well in your case.
+Whether you’re competing in a strategic marketing simulation (like Markstrat for example), a product marketing simulation (check out Cesim Simbrand) or simply a general business simulation game with a marketing dimension some of the tactics exposed here should work well in each case.

 This cheat sheet can get you ahead of your class but it comes with a warning: using the techniques outlined here is not going to help you learn as much as if you were to ask the right questions yourself.
 Go ahead, pat yourself on the back for doing the research on how to come out on top but you see, pondering about how something works does wonders for one's learning.
 So do that first and consider this article as the easy path to enlightenment should you get lost along the way.
 Winning this way will feel less good than if you were putting in the actual time and effort to come out on top on your own.
 Even so we can agree on this bit here: the purpose is to work smarter not harder, that's why you can expect general advice.